hashicorp/terraform-provider-azurerm/website/docs/r/kusto_cluster.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the Kusto Cluster to create.
+Only lowercase Alphanumeric characters allowed, starting with a letter.
 Changing this forces a new resource to be created.

 * `location` - (Required) The location where the Kusto Cluster should be created.
 Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) Specifies the Resource Group where the Kusto Cluster should exist.
 Changing this forces a new resource to be created.

 * `sku` - (Required) A `sku` block as defined below.

+* `allowed_fqdns` - (Optional) List of allowed FQDNs(Fully Qualified Domain Name) for egress from Cluster.

+* `allowed_ip_ranges` - (Optional) The list of ips in the format of CIDR allowed to connect to the cluster.

 * `double_encryption_enabled` - (Optional) Is the cluster's double encryption enabled?
 Defaults to `false`.
 Changing this forces a new resource to be created.